Apply for Land Information Certificate

 Anyone can apply for a Land Information Certificate, however, your solicitor or conveyancer normally does this for you.

 Privacy Act requirements with respect to ownership may apply.

 Use Council's online certificates

-You can apply and pay for the Land Information Certificate online and receive the certificate from Council in pdf format by email.
+Apply and pay for a Land Information Certificate online and receive the certificate from Council in pdf format by email.